-There are times when the Microsoft Dynamics GP Support team receives SQL connection/network cases, and I therefore wanted to get the information that we have in regards to this issue published in a blog.
+There are times when the Microsoft Dynamics GP Support team receives SQL connection/network cases, so, we wanted to get the information that we have in regards to these type of issues, published in a blog.
 So here goes…

 Microsoft Dynamics GP requires a constant connection with the SQL Server holding the databases for the GP application.
 SQL Server's connection should never be dropping unless the SQL Server service is manually stopped or the server itself is restarted.
 With Microsoft Dynamics GP, it isn't always obvious when you are facing a disconnect to the SQL Server.